Tyrrrz/Gress/Readme.md

 ### Basic example

 Progress is reported using the `Report()` method.
-When a `ProgressOperation` is disposed, it's marked as completed and cannot report progress anymore.
+When an instance of `ProgressOperation` is disposed, it's marked as completed and cannot report progress anymore.

 ```c#
 var manager = new ProgressManager();